gaelcolas/datum/README.md

 ```
 I wanted that the key 'AllNodes\SERVER01\MetaData\Subkey' returns '`Data Value`'.

-However, while the notation with Path Separator (`\`) is used for **lookups** (more on this later), the provider abstracts the storage+format using the **dot notation**.
+However, while the notation with Path Separator (`\`) is used for **lookups** (more on this later), the provider abstracts the storage+format using the familiar **dot notation**.

 From the example above where we loaded our Datum Tree, we'd use the following to return the value:
 > `$Datum.AllNodes.SERVER01.MetaData.Subkey`

-So we're just accessing variable properties, and our Config Data stored on the FileSystem, in case of the FileProvider, is just _mounted_ in a variable.
+So we're just accessing variable properties, and our Config Data stored on the FileSystem, is just _mounted_ in a variable (in case of the FileProvider).

 With the **dot notation** we have access using asbolute keys to all values via the root `$datum`, but this is not much different from having all data in one big hashtable or PSD1 file...
+This is why we have...

-### Lookups and overrides in Hierarchy
+#### Lookups and overrides in Hierarchy

 We can mount different _Datum Stores_ (unit of Provider + Parameters) as branches onto our `root` variable.
 Typically, I mount the following structure (with many more files not listed here):